SolaceDev/solace-ai-connector/docs/configuration.md

               attribute: token
 ```

-**Note:** The function parameters do not support expression syntax outside of the `source_expression()` function.
+**Note:** The function parameters do not support expression syntax outside of the `evaluate_expression()` function.
 If you need to use an expression like template, you'd have to write it to a temporary user data value and reference it in the `source_expression` function.

 ### invoke_functions